Choose Your Path

 Choose this if: You want the smallest possible setup and a working command tree in minutes.

-What you get: A generated CLI from a sample OpenAPI file, running in embedded mode (no daemon).
+What you get: A generated CLI from a sample OpenAPI file, running through a locally hosted open-cli-toolbox runtime.

 Reading order: